NatiSayada/k3s-proxmox-terraform-ansible/README.md

 wget https://cloud-images.ubuntu.com/focal/current/focal-server-cloudimg-amd64.img
 ```

-update the image and install Proxmox agent - this is a must if we want terraform to work properly.
+update the image and install the Proxmox agent - this is a must if we want terraform to work properly.
 it can take a minute to add the package to the image.

 ```bash